To install the NSP

 Please enter the ingress gateway public certificate:

 3. Enter the full path of the public certificate file for client access.
+The public certificate file is the customCert file from To generate custom TLS certificate files for the NSP.

 The following prompt is displayed: